TypedArray.prototype.findLast()

 Examples

-Find a prime number in a typed array
+Find the last prime number in a typed array

-The following example finds the value of the last element in the typed array that is a prime number (or returns undefined
+The following example returns the last element in the typed array that is a prime number, or undefined

 return false;